TEAM

 EVALUATIVE RESEARCH

-Before proposing the solution, we conducted evaluative research.
-For the calculators specifically, we wanted to get an idea of how customers currently interpret reward information on the website to validate/challenge the need for our recommendation.
+For the calculators specifically, I wanted to get an idea of how customers currently interpret reward information on the website to validate/challenge the need for our recommendation.

-Participants were shown the reward table used on one of the credit card pages (as shown above) and asked to explain the benefits they believed they would receive.
+Participants were shown the reward table used on the cashback page (as shown above) and asked to explain the benefits they believed they would receive.

 RESULTS